TechnoTecna/advent-of-code2021/README.md

 $ cabal install
 ```

 It should then be available in your `PATH`.
+Note that you can then pass argument normally without double dash (example: `aoc21 -d <dir> 4 1`).